Concord Piano Removal Services

 Concord’s Environmental Compliance and State Landfill Bans for Piano Disposal

-• No disposal of electronics, batteries, or mercury switches in regular trash
+- No disposal of batteries, electronic components, or hazardous products in regular trash

 Massachusetts Department of Environmental Protection